This article may contain compensated links. See our full disclosure here

 Once a truffle is found, the need to make sure that the animals don’t damage them and keep them intact to ensure the best price at the markets.
 Harvesting is therefore highly skilled and time-consuming process.

-- Tuscany – truffle hunt and tasting from Siena with a truffle hunter with over 18 years experience plus tastings! > click for details
+- Tuscany (from San Miniato) – truffle hunt near San Miniato with an experienced truffle hunter and his trusty dog plus tastings! > click for details

-- Piedmont – search the hills near Alba for the White Diamond truffles the area is famous for > more information
+- Piedmont (from Alba) – search the hills near Alba for the truffles the area is famous for and enjoy them shaved over pasta accompanied with wine > more information

 Truffle season in Italy